 These two examples illustrate the apparent connection between the number of cars and people, as the car dynamics seemingly follow the general East-West migration pattern that has been previously reported for Ukraine (Rowe et al, 2022; Leasure et al, 2023).
 On this basis, the current study proposes a novel methodology to estimate IDPs, using the ongoing Russia-Ukraine War as a motivating case study.
-By using a computer vision model in combination with a robust statistical analysis, we modeled the population-car relationship for multiple cities and estimated the sub-national people displacement whenever applicable.
+By using a computer vision model in combination with a robust statistical analysis, we modelled the population-car relationship for multiple cities and estimated the sub-national people displacement whenever applicable.

 Results

-In the following two sections, we first describe our more basic and measurement-centric analysis of (raw) car counts (Section 2.1).
-Subsequently, we describe a more advanced and modeling-centric analysis that uses the changes in car counts to estimate changes in population counts (Section 2.2).
+In the following two sections, we first describe our more basic and measurement-centric analysis of (raw) car counts (see section “Spatio-temporal car dynamics”).
+Subsequently, we describe a more advanced and modelling-centric analysis that uses the changes in car counts to estimate changes in population counts (see section “Inferring IDPs from cars”).

 Spatio-temporal car dynamics